Picking hardware for local AI inference in 2026

 Biggest one-box memory: Apple Silicon

-Apple’s pitch is “not the fastest, but usable” combined with “more unified memory in a quiet box than anything else you can buy.”
+Apple’s pitch is simple: not the fastest, but more unified memory in a quiet box than anything else you can buy.

 Apple wins when you want one box, you want silence, and you want to run models that simply won’t fit on a normal GPU.
 It loses when raw tokens per second and concurrency start to matter more than everything else.

 The DGX Spark (128GB unified, 273 GB/s) launched at $3,999 and has since been bumped to $4,699 due to memory supply constraints.
 It’s not a bandwidth monster.
-What it is, is a compact NVIDIA CUDA appliance with 128GB of coherent memory and NVFP4 support that hasn’t fully matured yet but is genuinely interesting for the future of quantization.
+It’s a compact NVIDIA CUDA appliance with 128GB of coherent memory and NVFP4 support that hasn’t fully matured yet but is genuinely interesting for the future of quantization.

-This is a developer appliance first.
-It’s for people who need the full NVIDIA stack, want 128GB in a small box, and aren’t optimizing for raw decode speed.
-The GB10-class machines like the ASUS Ascent GX10 live in the same category.
+Both the DGX Spark and RTX Spark are developer appliances first.
+Full NVIDIA stack, 128GB in a small box, not optimizing for raw decode speed.
+The GB10-class machines like the ASUS Ascent GX10 belong here too.

 First real x86 unified-memory contender: Strix Halo